 Lawrence John Green was a prominent member of Winnipeg’s architectural community most remembered for his role in founding the firm of Green Blankstein and Russell.
-Green was born 17 July 1899 in Winnipeg.
-From 1916-19 Green served in the First World War effort, first with the Canadian Expeditionary Force and, subsequently, with the Royal Air Force.
+Green was born July 17, 1899 in Winnipeg.
+From 1916-19 Green served in the First World War effort, first with the Canadian Expeditionary Force and then with the Royal Air Force.
 Following this period, Green returned to Winnipeg, where he attended the University of Manitoba, graduating with a bachelor’s degree from the Department of Architecture in 1926.
-During this period the school was led by the American- and French-trained Arthur A. Stoughton, a New York emigre who founded the architecture program in 1913.
+At that time the school was led by the American- and French-trained Arthur A. Stoughton, a New York emigre who founded the architecture program in 1913.

-Not long after graduating, Green moved to Chicago, where he worked with three offices: that of Zachary T. Davis (from May 1926 to June 1927); the firm of Oman & Lilienthal (from June 1927 to November 1928); and the office of Maurice L. Being (from November 1928 to May 1929).
-In July of 1929 Green returned to Winnipeg, where he was hired to work with the prominent local office of Northwood & Chivers, a role he held for one year.
+Green moved to Chicago not long after graduating.
+He worked with three offices: Zachary T. Davis (from May 1926 to June 1927); Oman & Lilienthal (from June 1927 to November 1928); and Maurice L. Being (from November 1928 to May 1929).
+In July 1929, Green returned to Winnipeg, where he was hired to work with the prominent local office of Northwood & Chivers, a role he held for one year.
 At that point Green joined with his former professor, Arthur A. Stoughton, who was involved in a number of projects, including an unbuilt skyscraper for the Richardson family at the corner of Portage Avenue and Main Street, as well as two buildings on the University of Manitoba Fort Garry campus.
-Green worked with Stoughton until the summer of 1932; registered with the Manitoba Association of Architects during this period, in 1931.
+Green worked with Stoughton until the summer of 1932.
+He registered with the Manitoba Association of Architects during this period, in 1931.

 In 1932, after moving on from his work with Stoughton, Green joined with Cecil N. Blankstein – a fellow graduate of the University of Manitoba – to form the partnership that would grow to become Green Blankstein Russell Ham with the addition of partners G. Leslie Russell and Ralph Ham in 1934.

-Founding a new form during the early years of the Depression was a bold venture.
+Founding a new firm during the early years of the Depression was a bold venture.
 Work came in the form of low-cost housing schemes intended to alleviate the hardships of the Depression both for builders and inhabitants of substandard residences.
-Despite much press, the firm’s plans (which called a multi-block development north-west of Winnipeg’s downtown at a cost of $1.7 million) went unbuilt.
-Projects the group did tackle during this period include the 1934 Sisters of Charity Provincial House and 1937 St. Boniface Home for the Aged & Infirm (151 Despins Street; now Résidence Despins), as well as many theatres built across Manitoba and, indeed, Western Canada.
+Despite much press, the firm’s plans (which included a multi-block development north-west of Winnipeg’s downtown at a cost of $1.7 million) went unbuilt.
+Projects the group did tackle during this period included the 1934 Sisters of Charity Provincial House and 1937 St. Boniface Home for the Aged & Infirm (151 Despins Street; now Résidence Despins), as well as many theatres built across Manitoba and Western Canada.
 Green served as president of the Manitoba Association of Architects in 1934 and again in 1937.

 During the Second World War, Green Blankstein Russell ceased operation; it also lost partner Ralph Ham, who passed away in 1942.
 At this time the firm’s partners were involved in such war-era work as the construction of the HMCS Cornwallis in Nova Scotia, the largest naval training base in the British Empire.
 Green himself remained in Winnipeg and worked as District Engineer for the Royal Canadian Navy.